owid/sdg-tracker.org/pages/good-health.md

             <span>SDG Indicator 3.1.2</span>
             <h3>Skilled birth attendance</h3>
             <p><strong>Definition:</strong> The percentage of births attended by personnel trained to give the necessary supervision, care, and advice to women during pregnancy, labor, and the postpartum period; to conduct deliveries on their own; and to care for newborns.</p>
-            <p><strong>Goal:</strong> There is no goal specified by the UN for the share of births attended by skilled staff.
+            <p><strong>Goal:</strong> The UN target is to <q>Reduce global maternal mortality to less than 70 per 100,000 live births.</q> However, there is no goal specified by the UN for the share of births attended by skilled staff.

 <p><strong>More research:</strong> Research shows that <a href="https://ourworldindata.org/maternal-mortality#maternal-mortality-in-the-long-run">skilled staff can reduce maternal mortality</a>.</p>
         </div>